MatAMel/PyHash/README.md

 Therefore, when you've choosen a file with "Browse", please press "Submit as File" unless you want the filepath itself to be hashed of course.

 # Big Files
 Big files may take som time to hash.
-There is a loading bar on files >50MB.
+There is a loading bar.

 # Output to txt
 The button "Output to txt" outputs the results of the hash in a text file called "HashExport.txt" in the folder where this program is located.